Jtoosh/chess/notes.md

 The 3 Major types of parses:

 1. DOM Parsers
    - Convert the JSON text into a DOM tree, then traverse the tree to extract the data wanted

-2.Stream Parsers
+2. Stream Parsers
    - Tokenizers that return one token at a time from the JSON data file

-3.Serializers / Deserializers
+3. Serializers / Deserializers
-  - Use a libarays to convert JSON to Java Objects, and vice versa
+   - Use a libraries to convert JSON to Java Objects, and vice versa
    - Gson and Jackson are popular choices

 Using `.class` returns a `Class Object` which is an object describing the structure of the attached class.
 This is called Java reflection.